DannyAllegrezza/meow-mix/docs/README.md

 # meow-mix
 An API driven dashboard for my ESP8266 based automatic pet feeder project.

+The parts list is listed here:
+1. Cereal dispenser - amazon $14.00
+2. ESP8266 microcontroller- amazon $5.00
+3. Stepper motor - amazon $25.00

 ## Getting the ESP8266 configured
 1. Add the PubSubClient to your sketch.
 The controller needs a library for communication with the MQTT broker.
 Check out [PubSubClient](https://github.com/knolleary/pubsubclient/releases/tag/v2.7) for more info.
 This can be accomplished by downloading the library and placing it into your OS's global Arduino library directory.
 On Win10, this was `Documents\Arduino\libraries\PubSubClient`.
 Can also be automatically installed when using VSCode by using the `Library Manager` command.